acktie/Acktie-Mobile-iOS-QR-Encoder/README.md

     var qrEncoder = require('com.acktie.mobile.ios.qr.encoder');

-The qrEncoder variable is a reference to the Module object.
+The qrEncoder variable is a reference to the module object.

 ## Reference